Being A Student In Botswana: 2016 vs 2017 – What Has Changed?

 Botswana is a quickly developing country that has brought major changes to their educational system.
-They understand that the country will never progress without proper education.
+The government understand that the country will never progress without proper education.
 The government recognises that it is the youth who will take the country forward.
-To make this possible they must have access to good education.
+To make this possible, they must have access to good education.
 Therefore, there has been a considerable effort to improve facilities for students.

 Between 2012 and 2016 a number of educational reforms were introduced in Botswana but very few proved to be beneficial.
-In 2017 the government set out some new rules that each university had to comply with: Commission to inquire falling results
+In 2017, the government set out new rules that each university had to comply with: Commission to inquire falling results

 Reduction in education funds

 With the improvement in the quality of education, more students have been enrolled at university.

 In 2017, 42.9 percent students have been enrolled.